 Regional Council began the MPS amendment process at its meeting January 29, 2020 following consideration of an initiation report submitted by staff.
 This means that Council is willing to consider the proposal following staff review and public consultation, but no decision on the proposal has been made.

 A virtual call-in public information meeting was hosted by the North West Planning Advisory Committee on Wednesday, December 9, 2020.
 Municipal planning staff and the applicant provided a presentation (PDF).
 View the minutes from the meeting.

-Following feedback from the public and the NWPAC the proposal will be reviewed in detail by staff, who will prepare a recommendation report.
+The proposal will now be reviewed in detail by staff who will prepare a recommendation report.
 The staff report will be considered by North West Community Council, who will make a recommendation to Regional Council for a decision.
 Before any consideration to approve this matter, Regional Council must hold a public hearing.
 A public hearing provides an additional opportunity for public comment.
 Public hearings are a formal process and the procedures for the meetings are found in Administrative Order One.